sersolmaz/Acrossim/docs/index.md

 In this study, we develop a toolkit, called Acrossim, to realize the data processing pipeline recently proposed in the literature [1].

+The processed CFD data can be usually categorized as follows: visual representations  as volumetric data, graphs & charts, and analytical & text data.
+An extract-based data processing approach can diminish data size of CFD post-processing.
+Integration of extract-based CFD data with cross-platform development tools has been studied by scholars based on two fundamental approaches.

 Recently, a data processing methodology was proposed as a solution to the above-mentioned problems targeting lightweight, interoperable, end-to-end and free-to-use utilities [15].
 The study highlighted an inclusive guidance on the integration of CFD data with game engines through a modular component-oriented data processing pipeline.
 A thorough investigation was carried out to examine optimized and automated data processing options between CFD solvers and game engines.
 A qualitative assessment was performed to scrutinize data format, size, processing time, quality, automation and management.
 The study introduced an extract-based approach to adapt big CFD data into cross-platform user applications through manageable data bundles.

 The toolkit processes CFD data from multiple CFD software to integrate simulation results with various formats into game engines.
 A modular component-based software structure is acquired blending already available resources.
 It is developed with Python in an Anaconda environment and compiled with ParaView and Blender libraries.
 Standard Python libraries are also utilized to embed file handling operations to control input and output (I/O) functionalities.